purdue-cs193-fall-2019/homework-1-katherinehulle/index.md

 # Katherine's First CS193 Homework

 My favorite things about CS 193:
--  Some pretty cool instructors
+-  Some pretty cool instructors (and TAs!)
 -  Teaches very helpful tools for coding
 -  We get lots of time to work on the homework